-On death, the executors named in the Will of the deceased (or the appointed administrators, where there is no Will) are responsible for dealing with the administration and distribution of the estate.
-In most cases it is necessary to obtain a grant of representation to formalise the appointment of the executors.
+On death, the executors named in the will of the deceased (or the appointed administrators, where there is no will) are responsible for dealing with the administration and distribution of the estate.
+In most cases it is necessary to obtain a grant of probate, which is a legal document that formalises the appointment of the executors.

 The role of executor can include registering the death, organising the funeral, ascertaining details of the deceased’s assets and liabilities, calculating and settling all tax liabilities (including the preparation and submission of inheritance tax forms), encashing and transferring assets and accounting to the beneficiaries.